Banking Manager Visa Sponsorship Jobs in Ohio

 Which visa types are most common for banking manager roles in Ohio?

-The H-1B is the most common visa category for banking managers in Ohio, as the role typically requires a bachelor's degree in finance, business, or a related field, qualifying it as a specialty occupation.
+The H-1B visa is the most common visa category for banking managers in Ohio, as the role typically requires a bachelor's degree in finance, business, or a related field, qualifying it as a specialty occupation.
 Candidates with an existing L-1 visa through an intracompany transfer are also a good fit, particularly at large banks with global offices.
-The O-1 is less common but possible for candidates with exceptional credentials.
+The O-1 visa is less common but possible for candidates with exceptional credentials.

 Which cities in Ohio have the most banking manager sponsorship jobs?